BatteryDataAlliance/pymacnet/README.md

 - `i_min_safety_limit_a` -> Lower current safety limit for the channel.
 Units of amps.
 - `data_record_time_s` -> How often data points are taken during direct control tests.
 Zero turns off.
 - `data_record_voltage_delta_vbys` -> The dV/dt at which data points are taken during direct control tests.
 Zero disables.
-- `data_record_current_delta_abs` -> The dI/dt at which data points are taken during direct control tests.
+- `data_record_current_delta_abys` -> The dI/dt at which data points are taken during direct control tests.
 Zero disables.
 - `test_procedure` -> The test procedure to be used, if starting a test with a procedure.
 Not needed with direct control.
 - `server_ip` -> The IP address of the Maccor server.
 - `server_port` -> The port to communicate through.
 Note this must be set to 57570 for JSON TCP/IP communication.